 Our recommendations are based on careful analysis.
 We use data from third party sources to measure and compare the different models.
 We evaluate the total light output, the efficiency of the energy conversion, and the cost.
 To compare different models, we use Photosynthetic Photon Flux (PPF) and we calculate two ratings: photon efficiency and cost efficiency.
-“Photon efficiency” is Actual Power Draw in Watts/PPF.
+“Photon efficiency” is PPF divided by the Actual Power Draw in Watts.
 This measures how efficiently the unit turns electricity into usable light.
-“Cost efficiency” is Purchase Price/PPF.
+“Cost efficiency” is the Purchase Price divided by PPF.
 This is an index of how expensive the unit is per the light it produces.
 In addition to these efficiency ratings, our recommendations consider issues of build quality, component quality, and user experiences.
 To give a sense of relative yield, Dr. Photon provides his best estimate for the yield he would expect in his style of grow for each light.

 Mars Hydro TS Series LED

 The new Mars Hydro TS series really is a game changer.
 They deliver performance that until recently was only available on models that cost 4-5 times as much.
 The photon and cost efficiency of these lights forced us to reconsider everything about how we recommend grow lights.
 We no longer recommend HID lights to new growers because of these Mars TS series LEDs.
 They are an excellent value for money, and they are our top recommendation for most growers.